MadushankaHP/Jetbot-Slam/README.md

 # Jetbot-Slam
-Create slam map  usin jetbot robots with joystick
+Create slam map  using jetbot robots with joystick